chiachil/YogaRoom/README.md

 ### ⭐ **Build Your Own Sequences**

-Users can design ideal sequences and adjust foucs time on each position.
+Users can design ideal sequences and adjust focus time on each position.
 YogaRoom makes practice more personal.

 ### ⭐ **Visual and Auditory Guidance**